Mikemage/wotexp/README.md

     From Perk/Skill 3,  53%
     To   Perk/Skill 3,  23%, Exp lost = 71,927, Residual Exp = 1,057
     To next level, you need 97 exp.

+You can also calculate the expected level with specific amount of exp.

+    If I want to know with 10,000 exp will up level your crew to which level.
+    $./wotexp 1 10 10000

+    Program result:

+    Current exp 1,245.
+    With 10,000 exp, you can upgrade to 1,  39%, 563 exp left.
+    To next level, you need 40 exp.

 Known issue: